Pondok Indah: Early development

 Ciputra and his colleagues started the development in the 70s.
-He only built few houses, since Ciputra felt that the behavioral of the elites which want to design and build their own houses.
+He only built a few houses, since Ciputra felt that the elites who would want to move to the area would prefer to design and build their own houses.

-Ciputra was worried because the budget to acquire land and build road infrastructure and waterways were enormous.
-Therefore, they build small houses in the north of Pondok Indah area to grab quick funds, which were sold out quickly.
-Most interested people were whom have been rich for a long time, and new rich people who have emerged as a result of business activity.
+Ciputra was worried because the expense to acquire land and build road infrastructure and waterways was enormous.
+Therefore, they first built small houses in the north of Pondok Indah to raise quick funds.
+These were sold out quickly.
+Interest came from both "old" and "new" money.